-What Do You Do That Can Harm and What Co uld Be Harmed?
+What Do You Do That Can Harm and What Could Be Harmed?
 Managing The Risk Assessing The Risk Hazard Receptor Pathway Risk Management Possibility of Exposure Consequence What is the Overall Risk?
 What has the potential to cause harm?
 What is at risk?
 What do I wish to protect?
 How can the hazard get to the receptor?
 What measures will you take to reduce the risk?
 If it occurs who is responsible for what?
 How likely is this contact?
 What is the harm that can be caused?
 What is the risk that still remains?
 The balance and probability and consequence.
+Drop heights (e.g. from conveyors) will be minimised where possible.
 Fugitive emissions during IBAA storage in external areas.
 Immediate area - air, land, water.
 Air, direct contact, surface runoff.
 Profiling and shielding of piles from wind whipping (using walls/shields).
-IBAA will be maintained wet through the dust suppressions sprays.
+IBAA will be maintained damp through the dust suppressions sprays.
 Not likely.
 Nuisance, dust on cars and road, contamination of surface water.
 Not significant.
 Fugitive emissions during IBA/IBAA movement in external areas (including loading/unloading of IBAA/IBA onto/from vehicles in external areas).
 Immediate area - air, land, water.
 Air, direct contact, surface runoff.
-The drainage from the external storage yard will be collected in a sealed drainage system and collected within attenuation lagoons for re-use within the Facility.
-Excess effluents would be discharged to sewer or tankered off-site to a waste management facility.
+The drainage from the external storage yard will drain into the attenuation lagoon for re-use within the Facility.
+Excess effluents would be discharged to Fryston Beck at greenfield runoff rates or tankered offsite to a waste management facility.
 Manual handling will be minimised where possible.
-IBAA/IBA will be maintained wet from quenching.
-Good housekeeping and regular washdown of IBA and IBAA Not likely.
+IBAA/IBA will be maintained damp.
+Good housekeeping and regular Not likely.
 Nuisance, dust on cars and road, contamination of surface water.
 Not significant.

 What Do You Do That Can Harm and What Could Be Harmed?
 Managing The Risk Assessing The Risk Hazard Receptor Pathway Risk Management Possibility of Exposure Consequence What is the Overall Risk?
 What has the potential to cause harm?
 What is at risk?
 What do I wish to protect?
 How can the hazard get to the receptor?
 What measures will you take to reduce the risk?
 If it occurs who is responsible for what?
 How likely is this contact?
 What is the harm that can be caused?
 What is the risk that still remains?
-The balance and probability and consequence. storage areas will be undertaken.
+The balance and probability and consequence. washdown of IBA and IBAA storage areas will be undertaken.
 Spillage during IBA/IBAA movement in external areas (e.g. using bucket loaders).
 Immediate area - air, land, water.
 Air, direct contact, surface runoff.
-The Facility will have a fully contained drainage system for all areas of IBA/IBAA storage.
+The Facility will have a full contained site for all areas of IBA/IBAA storage, that falls towards the lagoon.
 Manual handling will be minimised where possible.
 Spill kits will be available at easily accessible locations.
 Mobile plant will be operated by trained operatives.
 Not likely.
 Nuisance, dust on cars and road, contamination of surface water.
 Not significant.
 Emissions of combustion products from the operation of mobile plant (such as bucket loaders).
 Immediate area - air, land.
 Air, direct contact, surface runoff.
 Regulatory controls and best-practice measures to minimise source strength - vehicles will comply with relevant emissions standards.
 A no-idling policy will be in place for mobile plant when not in use.
 Not likely.
 Nuisance, dust on cars and road, contamination of surface water.
 Not significant.